 It’s stark white and deep blue cottages lining the jagged coastline; gentle waves rolling in the small harbor, where colorful fishing bobbing up and down; and a fascinating history filled with tales of smuggling captivated me to no ends.

 (And those are just a few of the incredible reasons you should plan a trip to Polperro ASAP!)

-But anyways, as someone who just visited Polperro earlier this year, here are my top tips for visiting this magnificent little seaside village in Cornwall to help you plan your own trip!
+But anyways, as someone who just visited Polperro earlier this year, here are my top tips for visiting this magnificent little seaside village in south east Cornwall to help you plan your own trip!

 Tips for Visiting Polperro in Cornwall, England

 Visit During Shoulder Season

 Be warned — Polperro is PACKED with tourists when in the height of its busy season.

 Thus, I highly recommend visiting during shoulder season!

 And while you might have expected me to say visit during off-peak season, most places aren’t open during this time, resulting in a somewhat boring Polperro trip!

 When Dan and I visited, it was early March and though the pubs and some local shops were open, most of Polperro was shut until the tourist season resumed.